 There are several types of financial aid.
 Usually, a student is offered a combination of aid (known as a “package”) from these programs:

-Money one can earn through Federal Work-Study by working on campus and earning the award at a rate of minimum wage as work is completed.
+One can earn money through Federal Work-Study by working on campus and earning the award at a rate of minimum wage as work is completed.

-Benefits received by armed forces members, veterans, or dependents to assist with educational expenses
+Veterans benefits are received by armed forces members, veterans, or dependents to assist with educational expenses.